eripum9/YTMusicUltimate/README.md

 (arm.deb version for Rootful and arm64.deb version for Rootless devices)

 * **Sideloading:**
-  We no longer provide a sideloading IPA but you can build one yourself, keep reading:
+  They no longer provide a sideloading IPA but i do

 ## How to build a YTMusicUltimate IPA by yourself using Github actions